banyuanhao/banyuanhao.github.io/_pages/about.md

   I graduated from Tsinghua University in 2023 with a degree in Eletronic Engineering.
 At Tsinghua,  I was fortunate enough to do research at [TSAIL Lab](https://ml.cs.tsinghua.edu.cn/).

   Research: My research interests lie in generative models, in particular, video generative models and image generative models.
-I am also interested in optimizing GPU kernels for emerging applications, including sparse and recurrent neural networks.

 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.